Before the Storm

 - Excess weight from accumulation of rain or snow, stockpiling of rock or ore, from waste piles, or from man-made structures may stress weak slopes to failure and other structures Slope material that becomes saturated with water may develop a debris flow or mud flow.
 The resulting slurry of rock and mud may pick up trees, houses, and cars, thus blocking bridges and tributaries causing flooding along its path.

-Landslides constitute a geologic hazard because they are widespread, occur in all 50 states and U.S. territories, and cause $1-2 billion in damages and more than 25 fatalities on average each year.
-Expansion of urban and recreational developments into hillside areas leads to more people that are threatened by landslides each year.
+Landslides constitute a geologic hazard because they are widespread, occur in all 50 states and U.S. territories, and cause millions in damages and some fatalities each year.
 Landslides commonly occur in connection with other major natural disasters such as earthquakes, volcanoes, wildfires, and floods.

 The U.S. Geological Survey (USGS) developed the National Landslide Hazards Mitigation Strategy – A Framework for Loss Reduction Report.
 This circular outlines key elements of comprehensive and effective national strategy for reducing losses from landslides nationwide and provides assessment of the status, needs, and associated costs of this strategy.
 The circular is submitted in compliance with a directive of Public Law 106-113.